 The campus has expanded their tobacco cessation options for students and employees.
 A number of resources are available to help smokers quit or reduce their use of tobacco.
 They include, but are not limited to, the following resources: smoking cessation classes, nicotine replacement therapies and informational/educational materials.
-Those who desire individualized therapy, including prescriptions for smoking cessation, should call the SXU Health Center for an appointment (773-298-3712).
-Group smoking cessation classes (mimicking the Courage to Quit Program created by the Respiratory Health Association) will be offered when there is interest by students and/or employees.
+Those who desire individualized therapy, including prescriptions for smoking cessation, should call the SXU Health Center for an appointment at 773-298-3712.
+Courage to Quit® group smoking cessation classes will be offered when there is interest by students and/or employees.
 Please call the Health Center or email email@example.com to make your interest known.

 Additionally, the Illinois Tobacco Quitline provides free, one-on-one phone counseling and support at 1-866-QUIT-YES.
 This is a statewide telephone helpline staffed by trained counselors who can provide information about quitting and can work with you to develop a customized quit smoking plan.
 Employees covered under the University's health insurance plan should contact BC/BS at 1-866-412-8795 or your primary care physician.

 E-cigarettes may not be used on campus property.
 The Tobacco-Free Campus Task Force explored this extensively.
 They are banned for the following reasons:

 - E-cigarettes emit a vapor that contains tobacco byproducts.
 It is widely believed that this vapor is dangerous; the extent of the risk is unknown at this time.
 Preliminary analyses on e-cigarettes have found that the cartridges contain diethylene glycol, a chemical used in antifreeze that is toxic to humans, and carcinogens, including nitrosamines.

 - E-cigarettes are a relatively new and extremely unregulated technology.
 They are not